Methodology & data

 Dataset updated .
 Dataset timestamp — drives every JSON-LD dateModified and sitemap lastmod on this site.

-The installation spine is Lawrence Berkeley National Laboratory's Tracking the Sun public dataset — the most comprehensive research dataset of US distributed solar, compiled from state agencies, utilities and incentive-program administrators.
-PanelCensus currently carries 3,426,466 installation records ingested from the OEDI parquet mirror of the 2024 release, covering 27 states.
+The installation spine is Lawrence Berkeley National Laboratory's Tracking the Sun public dataset — the most comprehensive research dataset of US distributed solar, compiled from state agencies, utilities and incentive-program administrators — ingested from the OEDI parquet mirror of the 2024 release.
 Records include system size, installed price, install date, ZIP/city/state, customer segment, third-party ownership, equipment manufacturers and battery attachment.
 Missing-value sentinels (-1, -9999, noMatch) are nulled at ingest.

-Coverage caveat: Tracking the Sun includes only jurisdictions with installation-level reporting programs.
-States without a program do not appear, and covered states differ in how completely and how recently they report.
+Coverage caveat: every source covers only jurisdictions that publish installation-level records.
+States without a reporting program or open permit portal are under-represented, and covered states differ in how completely and how recently they report.
 All counts on this site are "recorded installations," not market totals.

 Entity resolution